Wherever we live or work, we face a significant shift in our personal and professional lives.

 Oxford North will be transforming the area to become an exciting extension to the city, creating a highly accessible and connected district.

-Helping people to move safely around Oxford North and the local area in the most sustainable ways, £100 million will be invested into infrastructure, including £30 million on improving the walking, cycling, bus and highway networks.
+Helping people to move safely around Oxford North and the local area in the most sustainable ways, up to £100 million will be invested into infrastructure, including £30 million on improving the walking, cycling, bus and highway networks.

 Inaccessible fields will be turned into a new sustainable connected community linking to Oxford Parkway, the city centre, Wolvercote, Summertown and a wider range of destinations.